alicecaml/alicecaml.org/content/lsp/index.md

 ![VSCode UI drop-down menu for selecting a sandbox](sandbox-drop-down.png)

-The appropriate sandbox for Alice projects depends on how you install the OCaml LSP Server and other development tools.
+The appropriate sandbox for Alice projects depends on how you installed the OCaml LSP Server and other development tools.

-If you install tools with Opam then select the sandbox which corresponds to the Opam Switch in which the tools were installed.
+If you installed tools with Opam then select the sandbox which corresponds to the Opam Switch in which the tools were installed.

 Otherwise, select "Custom".
 You'll be prompted to enter a command template with